Baqend/guide/src/topics/push/index.md

 # Push Notifications

-Baqend provides the ability to send push notifications to end users' devices.
+Baqend provides the ability to send push notifications to end user's devices.
 With push notifications, the application can reach out to users to send messages and allow the user to interact with it.
 Baqend allows you to send notifications from the admin panel to registered devices.
 Those notifications can vary from short sentences to rich and interactive messages to involve the user's opinion.